borja-x13/learn-academy-coursework-js/README.md

-# learn-academy-coursework
+# learn-academy-coursework-js

-personal copy of my completed coursework
+This is a personal copy of my completed JavaScript coursework